greyhawk16/webshell_detector/README.md

 A file that satisfies at least one standard above, is considered a webshell and will be included in the analysis result.
 Even if a file is found to be other types of malware, this will add the file to the analysis result.

 ## VI.
+Update history
+- 11 MAY 2024: Added Following features
+    - Examines the Shannon entropy of a given file.
+    - Obtain Rich header information, only when the given file is Portable Executable Format

+## VII.
 Planned Updates
 1. Detection Features
     - Analyze the Section's metadata

     - Get information related to the target file's IAT & EAT

     - Check TLS info. of given file

     - Obtain the header of a given file to speculate the malware developer's environment

     - Check digital certification

-    - Calculate a file's entropy to determine if the file has been packed
+    - Calculate a file's entropy to determine if the file has been packed(Fulfilled at 11 MAY 2024 updates)

 2. Service Architecture
     - Use AWS S3 bucket to store files uploaded by a user.